cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 Code refactoring for memory improvements
 Multiple instance of application are not allowed
-Fixed video rotation problem when video is not recorded normally(i.e. gopro is upside down)
+Fixed video rotation problem when video is not recorded normally(i.e. gopro is upside down) Added hardware acceleration and option in Settings menu (default is on)

 ----1.7.0----
 Improved error messages when a logo can't be found